Freight Broker Software and How It Supports Transportation Intermediaries

 The module has different ways to distribute the loads among carriers.

-1. Synchronizing with shipping marketplaces like SHIPNEXT or DAT Power freight-finder, it may generate a load list for each of them and simply post it on their trading desks.
+1. Synchronizing with shipping marketplaces like SHIPNEXT or DAT Load Board, it may generate a load list for each of them and simply post it on their trading lists.
 A broker is notified if a carrier opts for their load.
 At the same time, the carrier’s details are automatically logged into the system.

 AI-powered trading desk for Cargo-to-Ship matching, Source: SHIPNEXT